La Cueillette / The Gathering

-The La Cueillette/ The Gathering studio is set up as a miniature design studio to explore changing attitudes and responsibilities for present day design practices in an age of climate change and data simulation.
-The La Cueillette/ The Gathering studio will inquire limits and boundaries of architectural practices, looking for alternative models for design, learning and their means of production.
+The La Cueillette studio is set up as a miniature design studio to explore changing attitudes and responsibilities for present day design practices in an age of climate change and data simulation.
+La Cueillette inquires limits and boundaries of architectural practices, looking for alternative models for design, learning and their means of production.
 It does so through a design intervention on an undervalued building of the recent past.

 For this year’s rendition of the ‘LaCueilllette’ studio we will direct our focus on the adaptive capacity of abandoned and/or underused buildings of the second half of the XXth century.
 From a study of the materials, constraints, contexts, programmatic opportunities and conditions of such structures in and around the city we will look for a set of strategic design parameters to transform them.
-Think of minimal uses of materials; re-using/re-purposing (available) materials, building elements and even buildings in unexpected ways; integration of climate, energy, acoustics; the maximisation and actualisations of spatial qualities amongst other parameters – these will be pivotal elements in the final design proposals.
+Think of minimal material use; re-using/re-purposing (available) materials, building elements, structures and even buildings in unexpected ways; integration of climate, energy, acoustics; the maximisation and actualisations of spatial qualities amongst other parameters – these will be pivotal elements in your final design proposals.

-Central to the La Cueillette/ The Gathering studio is the idea of integrated practice – implying that different stakeholders collaborate to arrive at a more profound model or proposal.
-The concept of integrated practice doubles as a metaphor to inquire Building Information Modelling beyond its interpretation as a purely technical planning and building tool.
-In the La Cueillette/ The Gathering studio we intend to turn things inside out to investigate the thinking behind the application for its generative and imaginative possibilities as opposed to being tyrannised by the protocols the technology seems to put upon us.
-We are curious to discover ways in which an integrated approach can bring about unexpected representations and surprising design gestures.
+Central to the ‘LaCueilllette’ studio is the idea of integrated practice – implying that different stakeholders and/or experts collaborate to arrive at a more profound model or proposal.
+The concept of integrated practice doubles as a metaphor to investigate generative and imaginative possibilities of data – as a medium and design tool.

-The La Cueillette/ The Gathering studio aims to study contemporary design issues from multiple points of view.
-As a member of a community of practitioners you will be provided the space to develop personal strategies to collectively investigate the adaptive capacity of an undervalued building of the recent past.
+The ‘LaCueilllette’ studio aims to study contemporary design issues from multiple points of view.
+As a member of a community of practice you will be provided the space to develop personal roles and strategies to collectively investigate the adaptive capacity of an undervalued building of the recent past.
 The studio will collaboratively explore and resolve design paradoxes and conflicting views using a combination of physical models, extended drawings, design-based artefacts, and data simulation each expressing a unique quality or property of the intended proposal clearly relating to the data.

-The La Cueillette/ The Gathering Studio is supported by input lectures, site visits, excursions and conferences.
+The ‘LaCueilllette’ studio is supported by input lectures, site visits, excursions and conferences.
 The reviews are organised as Integrated Practice and the studio is concluded with a bespoke symposium.
-The output of the design studio focuses on the creative development of four documents: (1) a collective Atlas (a book of maps, charts, diagrams, schemes, photos), (2) an augmented physical model, (2) an extended drawing, (3) a tactile data sheet and (4) an annotated abstract.
+The output of the design studio focuses on the creative development of four crucial documents: (1) a collective Atlas (a book of maps, charts, diagrams, schemes, photos), (2) an augmented physical model (maquette), (3) an extended drawing (section), (4) a tactile data sheet and (5) an annotated abstract.